perepicornell/buckets-splitwise/README.md

 A) A configuration of accounts like this:

 - An Account for your Splitwise balance.
 Name it however you want.
 - An Account for "bank payments".
-By default, this script assumes that everything that every Splitwise expense that you paid, you paid it from the same bank account.
+By default, this script assumes that every Splitwise expense that you paid, you paid it from the same bank account.
 If you are already a Buckets user, you might have this"main account" already.
 Any name is valid.
 - An Account for "cash payments", again any name is valid.
 More about it further in the docs.